rastr-0/shameless_telegram_bot/README.md

 * Shift Catalog:
   Browse and explore all available shifts on the website effortlessly.
-  The bot provides a comprehensive list, giving you a clear overview of all available shifts
+  The bot provides a comprehensive list, giving you a clear overview of all available shifts.
 * Customized Shift Selection:
   Tailor your search with specific criteria to find shifts that match your preferences.
   For now the following criteria are available: